SethRobertson/GitBestPractices/0main.md

 parallel).
 It makes history visualization much simpler and `git bisect` easier to see and understand.

+A specific circumstance in which you should avoid using `git pull --rebase` is if you merged since your last push.
+You might want to `git fetch; git rebase -p @{u}` (and check to make sure the merge was recreated properly) or do a normal merge in that circumstance.

 Some people argue against this because the non-final commits may lose whatever testing those non-final commits might have had since the deltas would be applied to a new base.
 This in turn might make